-Dermatitis herpetiformis is an extremely itchy rash consisting of bumps and blisters.
-The rash is chronic (long-term), which means it continues over a long period.
+Dermatitis herpetiformis (DH) is a very itchy rash consisting of bumps and blisters.
+The rash is chronic (long-term).

 The exact cause is unknown.
 It is an autoimmune disorder.
-There is a strong link between dermatitis herpetiformis and celiac disease.
+There is a strong link between DH and celiac disease.
 Celiac disease is an autoimmune disorder that causes inflammation in the small intestine from eating gluten.
-People with dermatitis herpetiformis also have a sensitivity to gluten, which causes the skin rash.
-About 25% of people with celiac disease also have dermatitis herpetiformis.
+People with DH also have a sensitivity to gluten, which causes the skin rash.
+About 25% of people with celiac disease also have DH.

-- Some people may have scratch marks and skin erosions instead of blisters
+- Scratch marks and skin erosions instead of blisters in some people.

-Most people with dermatitis herpetiformis have damage to their intestines from eating gluten.
+Most people with DH have damage to their intestines from eating gluten.
 But only some have intestinal symptoms.

 An antibiotic called dapsone is very effective.

 A strict gluten-free diet will also be recommended to help control the disease.
 Sticking to this diet may eliminate the need for medicines and prevent later complications.